a160v/calcometer/README.md

 - `User`: Represents the healthcare workers.
 - `Patient`: Represents the patients that the healthcare workers visit for appointments.
-- `Client`: Represents the clients/employers who have one or more patients.
+- `Client`: Represents the organisations who have one or more patients.
 - `Appointment`: Represents the visits made by a user to a patient.

 The application calculates the distance and time spent traveling between patients using the [Geocoder](https://github.com/alexreisner/geocoder).